hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 From the logging, Aquillian controller have done the following work when running the tests.

-* Starting the Wildfly Server.
+* Starting the WildFly Server.
 * Packaging and deploying the archive
 * Running the tests
 * Undeploying the test archive
 * Reporting the result,  and repeating the above steps if there are multi tests to run.
-* Finally Stopping the Wildfly Server
+* Finally Stopping the WildFly Server

-### Add Wildfly Remote Container Adapter
+### Add WildFly Remote Container Adapter

 Open the *pom.xml* file, check the **arq-wildfly-remote** profile.